100thCoin/AccuracyCoin/README.md

 ### Implicit DMA Abort
   1: The abort behaved the way a mid-1990 or later CPU would behave.
   2: The abort behaved the way a pre-mid-1990 CPU would behave.

+### Controller Clocking
+  1: The controller was read how a US released NES / AV Famicom should read controllers.
+  2: The controller was read how a Famicom should read controllers.